Skip to Content

 Shop at Emporium

-When Myer on Lonsdale closed its doors, the Emporium was born.
+When the Myer store on Lonsdale closed its doors, the Emporium was born.
 Now connecting Myer with David Jones and Melbourne Central via bridges, stair cases, escalators and little lanes, expect to get lost in here for several hours of shopping in the heart of Melbourne.

 There is a foodhall which is not your usual foodhall, instead featuring small offerings from some of Melbourne’s dining institutions.
 You’ll find local and international designers, concept stores and trusty flagships, plus Australia’s first Uniqlo in this architecturally stunning building.